Stillwater Marsh

-Stillwater Marsh is an archaeology locality in the Carson Sink in eastern Nevada discovered when heavy flooding in the 1980s unearthed many human remains.
+Stillwater Marsh is an archaeology locality in the Carson Sink in western Nevada discovered when heavy flooding in the 1980s unearthed many human remains.
 The great diversity in plant life and altitudinally-determined microenvironments that surrounded the marsh helped to make it a popular place to live, as evidenced by archaeological findings.
 At Stillwater Marsh, skeletal remains were the primary means used to determine how people lived in the area.
 As large numbers of skeletons had not previously been found at Great Basin sites, Stillwater Marsh offered a remarkable opportunity to learn about daily life, as reflected in the human remains.

 A 10520 acre area of the site was listed on the National Register of Historic Places in 1975 as Stillwater Marsh, which provides limited protections.

 Skeletal Remains

 Flooding in the Great Basin between 1982 and 1986 unearthed approximately 4,000 human bones from an estimated 416 people.
 These bones were found in isolated, scattered graves across a ten square mile area.
 There were no indications of formal funerary services as evidenced by the lack of grave goods.
 Excavations at the Stillwater Marsh site were begun by the Nevada State Museum in 1985 and 1986, then continued by the Human Skeletal Field Survey team, a group of archaeologists that conducted the majority of research on the Stillwater Marsh skeletal remains, in 1987.
 Over 140 of the skeletons were deemed to be “relatively complete,” while many of the others were characterized by as little as one piece of bone.
 The skeletons found in Stillwater Marsh were not representative of a single population, but instead from different groups of people who resided in the area over the course of about 3,000 years.
 Radiocarbon dates indicate that there could have been people living in the Marsh for as long as 2,500 years, with the earliest settlement possibly coming approximately 3,200 years ago.

 The skeletal remains suitable for analysis displayed a range of health conditions.
 Some were found without any pathological issues that would indicate health problems.
 Others, however, had characteristics indicative of a difficult lifestyle.

 From Site 26Ch1046, one of the scattered burial pits found within the Stillwater Marsh locality, the skeletons of two young males were analyzed.
 Their bones demonstrate the effects of poor nutrition, as evidenced by unusual depressions at muscle attachment sites.
 One of the skeletons showed signs of anemia, as denoted by the presence of cribra orbitalia, which could have developed as a result of a nutrient-poor diet.
 Further evidence of cribra orbitalia was found by the Human Skeletal Field Survey in the summer of 1987.
 A juvenile skeleton was excavated that displayed anemia in this same pattern.
 While not exactly a sample of the population, these three young skeletons seem to indicate that appropriate nutrition may not have always been available for children, whose immune systems were still developing, leaving them more susceptible to infection.